rebbrunner/python-computer-publish/README.md

 Instead, I intended on posting stubs for each chip along with notes describing each chip's functionality to serve as documentation and for future reference of chips that were challenging to implement (*cough* cpu *cough*) I will be pushing my screen, keyboard, and rom source code though, because these chips were not covered in nand2tetris.
 I will also be compiling a binary executable of the final computer.

+The binaries have been compiled on Windows 10 Pro v1709 and Ubuntu 18.04.3.
+The compiled binary includes an application that renders a line to the screen when a key is pressed.
+The key must be pressed down until the command that checks the keyboard is executed again, which could take a few seconds.
+Releasing the key beforehand will reset the keyboard back to its unpressed state and will not render anything to the screen.
+A display driver is necessary to run the application - the app will crash otherwise.

 Additionally:

 - The screen & keyboard are processed using pygame.
 Numpy is used for the screen memory map.